 It’s 2019, how can this still be happening?
 Women are often the financial decision makers in their households and responsible for the majority of household spending.

-Yet, the reality is that men still lead over 90% of financial institutions and 75% of political representatives are men.
+Yet, the reality is that men still lead over 90% of financial services companies and 65% of political representatives are men.
 They hold the positions of power, creating the financial structures we all exist within.

 But these men can be wrong, just like Paul.
 We’ve seen several resign in the light of the Banking Royal Commission and we’re convinced greater diversity in positions of power, will help change this.
 Hell, it might even put an end to mansplaining.

 Mansplaining is simply a power dynamic, playing out in real time, if we equalise the power we eliminate the mansplain.
 Genius.